FluxML/Flux.jl/docs/src/gpu.md

 In order to train the model using the GPU both model and the training data have to be transferred to GPU memory.
 Moving the data can be done in two different ways:

 1. Iterating over the batches in a [`DataLoader`](@ref) object transferring each one of the training batches at a time to the GPU.
 This is recommended for large datasets.
-Done hand, it might look like this:
+Done by hand, it might look like this:
    ```julia
    train_loader = Flux.DataLoader((X, Y), batchsize=64, shuffle=true)
    # ... model definition, optimiser setup